Featuring Kailey and her views on gender roles, social issues, and Harry Potter.

 K: I loved that!
 I love her idea of what feminism is, not better or worse, but equal.
 It’s not about just holding the door open for a girl; it’s about being viewed as equals.

 Do you notice a change in gender roles at school?
 Maybe in sports or science?

-K: Yes – definitely in sports, but also in random areas.
-I have a friend, she’s 16, she’s smart and down to earth, a typical teenage girl, but she LOVES NASCAR and racing.
-You would never know it by looking at her.
-But for our generation it seems to be cooler to like things that aren’t cool.
+K: Yes, definitely in sports, but also in random areas.
+I have a friend, she’s 16, smart, and down to earth—a typical teenage girl, but she LOVES NASCAR and racing.
+You would never know it by looking at her, but for our generation, it seems to be cooler to like things that aren’t cool.